joao-carloto/FireRobot/README.md

 - You may reference resource files, with high level keywords, in the *Settings* section.
 Make sure you use the full path.

 Disclaimer: This tool is being released publicly because it is believed to have reached a stage where it can be helpful.
 However, it is still a 'young' application, with some known (and possibly unknown) limitations.
-Please provide feedback at the FireRobot GitHub page.
+Please provide feedback at https://github.com/joao-carloto/FireRobot/issues.
 Bugs, new features, small improvements, all are welcome.
 They will be addressed when possible.
 A couple of relevant known issues are:
 - The 'Run Test Suite' button will only work in Windows (for now).